RanjanSushant/Fun_with_CSS/README.md

 # Fun_with_CSS

- Interacting with CSS propertis using JS
+Interacting with CSS properties using JS